Bake or Break

 1. Pour half of the brownie batter into the pan.
 Spread all of the cream cheese filling over the chocolate layer.

-2. Pour the remaining brownie batter over the cream cheese layer and smooth.
-If desired, swirl the layers together with a knife for a marbled effect.
+2. Pour the remaining brownie batter over the cream cheese layer and smooth evenly.
+Leave the layers as they are, or swirl the top two layers together with a knife for a marbled effect.

-3. Bake for 40 minutes, or until a pick inserted into the center comes out with moist crumbs.
-Cool completely before cutting.
+3. Bake for 40 to 45 minutes, or until a pick inserted into the center comes out with moist crumbs.

 Notes